rodrigoea/compass-sprite-generator/README.md

 ---

-*If you want to include some additional option, screen.scss open the file and enter the commands.*
+*If you want to include some additional option, open the file `screen.scss` and write the commands.*

 *For more information, read the [documentation](http://compass-style.org/help/tutorials/spriting/).*